-A. Example
+5.1 Example

-An example runner script is included in APReL that explains how to use the library and the available options.
+An example runner script is provided within APReL that explains how to use the library and what options are readily available.
 We refer the readers to https://github.com/Stanford-ILIAD/APReL for installation and running instructions.